kubevault/website/content/articles/how-to-use-vault-kubernetes-authentication-method/index.md

 ## KubeVault Features

-The **KubeVault Operator** for Kubernetes provides a rich set of features to simplify the deployment, management, and operation of HashiCorp Vault, including Kubernetes Authentication Configuration in Vault, which enables secure integration between Vault and Kubernetes workloads.
+The Operator for Kubernetes provides a rich set of features to simplify the deployment, management, and operation of HashiCorp Vault, including Kubernetes Auth Configuration in Vault, which enables secure integration between Vault and Kubernetes workloads.
 Here’s an overview of its main capabilities:

 * **HashiCorp Vault Server:**
   In this guide, we deployed a basic [Vault server](https://kubevault.com/docs/v2025.2.10/concepts/vault-server-crds/vaultserver/) for demonstration purposes.
 Vault can be configured in many ways to meet your specific requirements, including enabling TLS, setting up monitoring, using different storage backends, and enabling various secret engines.

 * **Secret Engine:**
-  While you can use the HashiCorp Vault CLI to enable secret engines, the KubeVault Operator provides a Kubernetes `CustomResourceDefinition` (CRD) called **[SecretEngine](https://kubevault.com/docs/v2025.2.10/concepts/secret-engine-crds/secretengine/)** to automate the enabling and configuration of secret engines in a **Kubernetes-native way**.
+  While you can use the HashiCorp Vault CLI to enable secret engines, the Operator provides a Kubernetes `CustomResourceDefinition` (CRD) called **[SecretEngine](https://kubevault.com/docs/v2025.2.10/concepts/secret-engine-crds/secretengine/)** to automate the enabling and configuration of secret engines in a **Kubernetes-native way**.
 It supports secret engines for `AWS`, `Azure`, `GCP`, and various databases depending on your needs.

 * **Vault Policy:**
   Vault policies provide a declarative way to allow or deny access to specific Vault paths and operations.
 KubeVault exposes a `VaultPolicy` CRD to represent **[Vault policies](https://kubevault.com/docs/v2025.2.10/concepts/policy-crds/vaultpolicy/)** in a Kubernetes-native manner.